samfoo/samfoo.github.io/source/2015-lifeplan.md

 ## Principles / Goals

 * Learn new things
-* Waste less time / Be more organised
+* Waste less time / be more organised
 * Become a domain expert
 * Read more books
 * Regain a hobby identity
+* Be okay with being bored

 ## Roadmap